 Tuition per credit hour: $730

 The Executive Master of Healthcare Administration (EMHA) program at the University of Illinois at Chicago is an online program for physicians and other clinicians who intend to seek upper-level management positions in healthcare organizations.
-The program is designed for “clinician-executives” who can integrate their clinical experience with a thorough understanding of the complex factors affecting the delivery and sustainability of health services organizations.
 This program is designed for individuals who already have extensive experience as practicing clinicians and some leadership experience – 5 years post-residency/fellowship at a minimum.

 - Strategic Management

 - Financial Management

 The program features a cohort system that allows students to progress through their coursework with a single group of colleagues.
 This allows them to take full advantage of the prior experience of and contacts with their peers, both during the program and after graduation.
 Students work on individual and team-based capstone projects throughout the two-year program, under the guidance of executive mentors and also, when possible, an administrator from their healthcare organization.